-EMS 2023 Emergency Medical Technician-Paramedic Review
+EMS 2023 Emergency Medical Technician-Paramedic Review 3 credits (3 lec.)

 Prerequisite: Must be an EMT-Paramedic to enroll in the course.

 An EMT-Paramedic refresher course approved by the Arkansas State Department of Health which follows the Department of Transportation curriculum.